-I'm a third year Ph.D. student at the University of Minnesota in the Department of
+I'm a fourth year Ph.D. candidate at the University of Minnesota in the Department of

 In Proceedings of the 27th Association for the Advancement of Artificial Intelligence Conference (AAAI 2013).

 Signed Network Propagation for Detecting Differential Gene Expressions and DNA Copy Number Variations[pdf]